inspire-eu-validation/metadata/iso-19115-19119/README.md

 | [Dataset spatial resolution](http://inspire.ec.europa.eu/id/ats/metadata/1.3/iso-19115-19119/ds-spatial-resolution) | Ready for review  |
 | [Resource creation date](http://inspire.ec.europa.eu/id/ats/metadata/1.3/iso-19115-19119/resource-creation-date) | Ready for review |

-Some additional metadata tests are available in the [conformance class 'interoperability metadata'](http://inspire.ec.europa.eu/id/ats/data/3.1/Metadata-for-interoperability-ISO-TS-19139-profile-v3.0rc3).
+Some additional metadata tests are available in the [conformance class 'Metadata for interoperability'](http://inspire.ec.europa.eu/id/ats/data/3.0rc3/Metadata-for-interoperability).
 These tests are separated from above because they have a different timeline for implementation.

 ## Vocabulary